masterminds-kenya/social_network/checklist.md

   - [x] Can remove to campaign and remove for consideration (marked processed)
   - [x] Will be left with current settings if unchanged when other posts modified
 - [ ] Campaign Results View
-  - [ ] Overview of the campaign metrics
+  - [x] Overview of the campaign metrics
-- [ ] Functionality to Fetch more posts (API call to FB)
+- [x] Functionality to Fetch more posts (API call to FB)
   - [x] Can request more posts for a given user
   - [x] redirect back to the page/view that called to get more posts
-  - [ ] Will limit request to only get new posts since last request
+  - [s] Will limit request to only get new posts since last request
   - [x] In case we do get duplicates, it will NOT create duplicates in DB
     - [x] Will update if our DB info is out-of-date
   - [ ] Visual feedback that it is processing but not ready to render new view
 - [ ] Fetch more Insights (of the account, not of media)
   - [x] Can get a history the the user (or brand) account insights